elephant-detection/research/README.md

 The repository aids to collect an evaluate different methods of elephant detection.
 Elephant detection can be done in many different ways, e.g.

 ## Invasive
-- Sensors attached to the anmilas
+- Sensors attached to the animals

 ## Non-Invasive
 - Visual (Cameras/ Sensors)